taichuy/docs/docs/nocobase/plugin-login-lite.en-US.md

 ## More Features (Pro Version)

-If you need more advanced features, such as **WeChat Official Account QR Code Login**, please contact us to purchase the paid plugin.
+If you need more advanced features, such as **WeChat Ecosystem Integration (WeChat Official Account QR Code Login, WeChat Mini Program Unified User Authentication)**, please contact us to purchase the paid plugin.
 Delivery and pricing are as follows:

 | License Type                     | Price        | Benefits Included                                                                                                                               | Suitable Scenarios                                             |
 | -------------------------------- | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------- |